What to Look for During a Home Inspection

 A quick Google search for home inspectors will give you the certified home inspectors in your area.

-Asking your friends or real estate agent for recommendations is also a good way to find
+real estate agent for recommendations is also a good way to find

 trustworthy and qualified professionals.